shajra/haskell-tags-nix/README.md

 [The provided documentation on Nix](doc/nix.md) not only explains how to install and configure Nix, but also explains how to run and install the `haskell-tags-nix` executable provided by this project.

-Once you have `nix-haskell-tag` available to call, you can use it to generate a tags file for a Nix-based Haskell project.
+Once you have `haskell-tag-nix` available to call, you can use it to generate a tags file for a Nix-based Haskell project.

 ## Calling `haskell-tags-nix`<a id="sec-3-2"></a>